TanHongIT/tanhongit/README.md

 ###  Hi, I’m Tan!

 I'm a Full-stack developer and a blog enthusiast, sharing knowledge with others.
 I'm learning every day to become a better version of myself.
-I'm especially interested in sharing knowledge and love to hear from everyone, not only in technical but everything.
+I'm especially interested in sharing knowledge and love to hear from everyone in technical and everything.

 ## 🛠 Tools & Technologies